darenliang/darenliang.com/content/demos/ffmpeg-wasm-youtube-downloader.md

 There are four options in this demo:

 * **Get formats**: Manually select formats to merge.
 If video is selected, the output will be a video.
 If only audio is selected, the output will be an audio file.
-* **Get fast video**: Get a high quality video file with audio.
-No encoding is done.
 * **Get best video**: Encode the highest quality video file with audio.
 The best video and audio files are merged into a single file.
 * **Get best audio**: Encode the highest quality audio file.